Robert McCrindle

 Sir Robert Arthur McCrindle (19 September 1929 – 8 October 1998) was a Scottish Conservative Party politician.
-He was Member of Parliament for Billericay from 1970 to 1974 and Brentwood and Ongar from 1974 to 1992 (following boundary changes).
+He was Member of Parliament for the English constituencies of Billericay from 1970 to 1974 and Brentwood and Ongar from 1974 to 1992 (following boundary changes).

 Personal life

 Born in Glasgow, McCrindle was educated at Allan Glen's School.
 Sir Robert served in the Royal Air Force from 1947 to 1949 and spent nearly 2 years at RAF Changi, Singapore at the time of the Malaya emergency.
 In 1953 he married Myra Anderson with whom he had two sons, Alan and Raymond.

 Electoral history

 McCrindle first contested Dundee East in the 1959 general election.
 He moved from Scotland to Essex in 1964, when he was defeated at Thurrock, and was elected for Billericay in 1970, serving until it was merged into the Basildon constituency in February 1974.

 He was then returned for the new Brentwood and Ongar constituency, which re-elected him until his retirement at the 1992 general election, when he was succeeded by Eric Pickles.